Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Introduction

 Several polyatomic species, such as CaOH and SrOH, have already been successfully laser-cooled \cite{mitra_2020,AugAndHal23}, loaded into a magneto-optical trap \cite{baum_2020,vilas_2022}, and even transferred to an optical dipole trap (ODT) \cite{Hallas2023,SawNasLun25}.
 This process, however, remains challenging due to the complex level structures that are involved.
 Consequently, highly accurate knowledge of several molecular properties is required to further develop existing cooling and trapping techniques \cite{chen_2016,hao_2019,caldwell_2020}.

-The electric dipole polarizability characterizes the interaction of a molecule with an external electric field (static polarizability) or optical field (dynamic polarizability), resulting in a shift of its energy levels.
-Using the polarizability it is possible to estimate the potential and trap depth corresponding to an ODT.
+The electric dipole polarizability characterizes the response of a molecule to an external uniform electric field, either static (static polarizability) or time-dependent (dynamic polarizability), resulting in a shift of its energy levels.
+Using the polarizability, it is possible to estimate the potential and trap depth corresponding to an ODT.
 When the trapping frequency is very far detuned from transitions in the molecule, the static polarizability provides a reasonable estimate of the dynamic response \cite{Grimm1999,singh2023}.
 However, especially in the vicinity of a transition, the frequency-dependent dynamic polarizability is required.
 For trapped BaOH, the use of near infrared ($\lambda=1064\,\text{nm}$) light to form the ODT gives a good balance between sufficient detuning and practical considerations, such as the availability of sufficiently powerful and stable lasers.
 A well-chosen laser detuning also determines the balance between trap depth and residual photon scattering rate.

+To accurately predict these static and dynamic polarizabilities, highly reliable electronic-structure methods are essential.
+Over the past decades, the coupled-cluster (CC) approach has emerged as one of the most powerful and trusted \textit{ab initio} methods for predicting atomic and molecular properties.
+Consequently, in the present work, this approach has been employed to provide reliable theoretical predictions of the static and dynamic electric dipole polarizability of BaOH.

+Molecular response properties---such as electric dipole polarizabilities, which are the focus of the present paper---can be investigated within the CC framework either via finite-field (FF) techniques or through linear-response (LR) methodologies based on analytical energy gradients, developed originally within the nonrelativistic (NR) Schrödinger formalism in the 1970s~\cite{Monkhorst77,Dalgaard83,Jorgensen88,Helgaker89,Koch1990}.
+In this latter context, the first NR-LR-CC calculations of frequency-dependent dipole polarizabilities were reported by Kobayashi \textit{et al.}~\cite{Kobayashi94}.
+Since then, this methodology has been widely employed for the study of response properties, at the CC single and double excitation level (CCSD).
+Later, this was extended to include triple and higher excitations (see, for example, Refs.~\citenum{Gauss1997}, \citenum{Gauss2000}, and \citenum{Gauss2000bookchap} and citations therein).

+However, the NR treatment becomes insufficient when dealing with heavy elements such as barium, for which relativistic effects contribute significantly to the electronic structure and, consequently, to response properties.
+The accurate description of heavy atoms and heavy-element-containing molecules, therefore, requires incorporation of relativistic effects.
+From a semi-relativistic perspective, the combined influence of electron correlation and relativistic effects on static electric properties, including dipole polarizabilities, has been systematically explored by Sadlej, Kellö, Urban, and co-workers across a wide range of molecular systems using \textit{ab initio} FF methodologies~\cite{Kello1990,Kello1995,KelloJCP1995,Kello1996,Ilias03,Urban2005,Holka2009}.
+Their studies were conducted within quasi-relativistic and scalar-relativistic frameworks (mostly based on the Douglas--Kroll--Hess approach), supplemented with \textit{a posteriori} spin-orbit corrections.
+Moreover, they developed specialized POL basis sets tailored for accurate calculations of electric properties~\cite{Sadlej88,Sadlej92,Sadlej92b,Sadlej96,Miadokova97,Cernusak03}.